In my first pregnancy I found myself googling crossfit and pregnancy 24/7 since the moment I found I was pregnant.

-That was totally me in my first pregnancy and as it turns out there isn’t a lot of great information out there to guide you through continuing to workout thru your pregnancy.
+As it turns out there isn’t a lot of great information out there to guide you through adjusting Crossfit in your pregnancy.

 As a pregnancy and postpartum athleticism coach I’ve spent the last several years training women through their pregnancies and postpartum chapters.
 Plus, I’ve experienced 3 pregnancies myself, read more about my personal experience training through pregnancy HERE.